tosterius/tosterius/_posts/2018-12-22-object-detection-rcnns.md

 <br>
 #### Faster R-CNN

-Faster R-CNN introduces _Region Prooposal Network_ (RPN).
+Faster R-CNN introduces _Region Proposal Network_ (RPN).
 It's purpose is to extract all the regions of interest (ROIs).
-RPN is based on idea of _anchor boxes_: at each positon of output feature map 9 (3 sizes and 3 shapes) anchor boxes are generated.
+RPN is based on idea of _anchor boxes_: at each position of output feature map 9 (3 sizes and 3 shapes) anchor boxes are generated.
 To generate labels for training RPN IoU of all anchor boxes against all the ground truth boxes is calculated.